 Q. When do I pay my bill?

 A. Your camp balance must be paid by June 1st.
-You may log in to your CampinTouch account and make payments with your credit card at any time before June 1st.
+You may log in to your CampinTouch account and make payments via echeck at any time before June 1st.

 You can send money into the camp at any time if you choose, before we email/send out the bills.
 This may help you pay towards your child’s tuition if you sign up early.
 Please include your child’s full name and the weeks that they are attending camp on the check.